JuliaLang/www.julialang.org/blog/2024/10/julia-1.11-highlights.md

 # New main entry point
 *Keno*

 The entry point for Julia has been standardized to `Main.main(args)`.
 This must be explicitly opted into using the `@main` macro (see the docstring for further details).
 When opted-in, and `julia` is invoked to run a script or expression (i.e. using `julia script.jl` or `julia -e expr`), `julia` will subsequently run the `Main.main` function automatically.
 This is intended to unify script and compilation workflows, where code loading may happen in the compiler and execution of `Main.main` may happen in the resulting executable.
-For interactive use, there is no semantic difference between defining a `main` function and executing the code directly at the end of the script
+For interactive use, there is no semantic difference between defining a `main` function and executing the code directly at the end of the script.

 # The `@time` macro now reports lock conflicts
 *Ian*